On the structure of the Bloch--Kato Selmer groups of modular forms over anticyclotomic $\mathbf{Z}_p$-towers: Introduction

 Our proof can be regarded as a synthesis of two important philosophies: that of Matar--Nekov\'a\v{r} \cite{matar-nekovar}, whose insight is that precise information of Selmer modules varying in the tower can be obtained from that at the bottom via purely Iwasawa-theoretical methods; and that of Kobayashi--Ota \cite{kobayashi-ota}, which emphasizes the utility of the BDP Selmer groups that can be handled uniformly for both ordinary and non-ordinary primes, making them remarkable surrogates to the usual Selmer groups whose behaviors are far more intricate.

 More precisely, our proof of Theorem \ref{mainthm} proceeds as follows.
-First, in \S\ref{sec:bdp}, we establish the vanishing of BDP, i.e., relaxed-strict, Selmer groups, under the assumption of local $\varpi$-indivisibility of $z_{f,K}$; along the way we will review the control theorem for BDP Selmer groups in \S\ref{sec:control}.
-The rest of \S\ref{sec:bdp} then uses the vanishing to prove that the localizations $\Sel(K_n,A)\to H^1_\bff(K_w,A)$ are isomorphisms for $n\in \Z_{\ge 0}$ and $w\mid p$ (the subscript $\bff$ denotes the Bloch--Kato local condition, and is recalled in \S\ref{sec:selmer}).
+First, in \S\ref{sec:bdp}, we establish the vanishing of BDP, i.e., relaxed-strict, Selmer groups, under the assumption of local primitivity of $z_{f,K}$ at the prime $v$; along the way, we review the control theorem for BDP Selmer groups in \S\ref{sec:control}.
+The rest of \S\ref{sec:bdp} then uses the vanishing to prove that the localizations $\Sel(K_n,A)\to H^1_\bff(K_{n,w},A)$ are isomorphisms for $n\in \Z_{\ge 0}$ and $w\mid p$ (the subscript $\bff$ denotes the Bloch--Kato local condition, and is recalled in \S\ref{sec:selmer}).
 On the one hand, this gives the growth formula for Selmer groups.
-On the other, it converts the study of Selmer groups to that of the local cohomology groups, which we investigate in \S\ref{sec:universal-norms} using the theory of universal norms from $p$-adic Hodge theory.
+On the other, it converts the study of Selmer groups to that of local cohomology groups, which we investigate in \S\ref{sec:universal-norms} using the theory of universal norms from $p$-adic Hodge theory.